Trapped-Ion Quantum Simulation of Collective Neutrino Oscillations: Error scaling and gate cost

-The actual implementation cost is several orders of magnitude lower than what predicted by the theoretical bounds.
-Moreover, as demonstrated in Sec. \ref{Sec3}, the cost can be further reduced by using a good decomposition of the propagator which guarantees a smaller error and therefore allows to use a greater value of time step $ dt $.
-For a total evolution time $T=40\mu^{-1}$ and target error $\epsilon=0.15$, we show in Fig.~\ref{mycost} the theoretical bounds gate count $ \mathcal {C}_1 $ and $\mathcal{C}_2$ for the first and second order decomposition as solid blue and orange lines respectively.
-We have also numerically determined the actual range of gate counts required for this simulation as we vary the order in the Trotter decomposition and we show it in Fig.~\ref{mycost} as the shaded green and yellow bands for first and second formulas respectively.
-The real complexity is calculated using a linear accumulation error, that is we search $dt$ such that $r=T/dt$ guarantees:
+The actual implementation cost is several orders of magnitude lower than what is predicted by the theoretical bounds.
+Moreover, as demonstrated in Sec. \ref{Sec3}, the cost can be further reduced by using a good decomposition of the propagator which guarantees a smaller error and therefore allows us to use a greater value of time step $ dt $.
+For a total evolution time $T=40\, \mu^{-1}$ and target error $\epsilon=0.15$, we show in Fig.~\ref{mycost} the theoretical bounds' gate count $ \mathcal {C}_1 $ and $\mathcal{C}_2$ for the first and second order decompositions as solid blue and orange lines, respectively.
+We also numerically determine the actual range of gate counts required for this simulation as we vary the order in the Trotter decomposition, which we show in Fig.~\ref{mycost} as the shaded green and yellow bands for first and second formulas respectively.
+The real complexity is calculated using a linear accumulation error; that is, we search $dt$ such that $r=T/dt$ guarantees